DataBiosphere/terra-cli/README.md

 2. `terra auth login` launches an OAuth flow that pops out a browser window with a warning login page ("!
 Google hasn't verified this app").
 This shows up because the CLI is not yet a Google-verified app.
 Click through the warnings ("Advanced" -> "Go to ... (unsafe)") to complete the login.
+3. If the machine where you're running the CLI does not have a browser available to it, then use the manual login flow by setting the browser flag `terra auth set-browser manual`.
+See the [Authentication](#authentication) section below for more details.

 #### Spend profile access
 In order to spend money (e.g. by creating a project and resources within it) in Terra, you need